 Wings That Can't Be Broken

-Apocalyptic writing is called 'gospel' -that means good news- 'for bad times'.
-The current proliferation of ufo sightings, close encounters, alien abductions, seems -broadly speaking- to be the province of the fundamentalist right, Born Again Christians and other gas-guzzlers.
+Apocalyptic writing is called 'gospel' -which means good news- 'for bad times'.
+The current millenial proliferation of ufo sightings, close encounters, alien abductions, seems, broadly speaking, to be the province of the fundamentalist right, Born Again Christians and other gas-guzzlers.
 If those folk are feeling hard pressed, this should be good news for me, and for this small planet.
-Alas no. Apocalyptic warnings don't tend to alter people's behaviour, especially not in the direction of moderation and reason.
-And though it is an attractive idea, I don't think the aliens can be trusted any better than the angels of the Lord.
-This millenium will be a damp squib, just like the last one and the one before.
-They are not going to turn up, and they are not going to take the abductees and the chat-show hosts away.
+Alas no ...
+Apocalyptic warnings don't tend to alter people's behaviour, especially not in the direction of moderation and reason.
+And though it's an attractive idea, I don't think the aliens can be trusted to turn up, any more than the angels of the Lord.
+This coming millenium will undoubtedly be a damp squib,like the last one and the one before.
 In the real world, I have no faith in signs and wonders.

-Once, I saw the Holy Spirit.
-It -or rather She, since I understand Santa Sophia may be regarded as female, in the same sense as the Father and Son are called male- appeared as a patch of glittery, scratchy golden light, hanging in the air in the bathroom, above the toilet cistern.
+But once, I saw the Holy Spirit.
+It -or rather She, since I understand Santa Sophia may be regarded as female, in the same sense as the Father and Son are called male- appeared as a patch of glittery, scratchy golden light, hanging in the air in our bathroom, above the toilet cistern.
 I was three.
-I think my vision had something to do with sandpaper, a phenomenon that I'd recently met for the first time.
-Once, when I was nine, my mother reported telepathic contact.
-She had heard my voice, saying in her mind 'Mummy', with such strange clarity of internal locution that she investigated, and we established that it could have happened at the very moment when I, in Woolworths in Barrow-in-Furness that afternoon (which is a town in Cumbria, not far from the UK's most notorious Nuclear Power Plant; that probably had something to do with it) had spied a bin full of nougat, her favourite candy, and decided to buy some for her...
-Luckily for me, there are no further incidents to report.
-I was in no danger of getting caught up, like the children of Salem, and (arguably) the three children of Fatima, in the tidal forces of adult need, which might have transformed my strange moments into a huge, helpless edifice of lies.
+I think my vision had something to do with sandpaper, a phenomenon I'd recently met for the first time...
+Once, when I was nine my mother reported telepathic contact.
+She had heard my voice saying in her mind 'Mummy', with such strange clarity of internal locution that she later cross-examined me, and we established that this could have happened at the moment when I, in Woolworths in Barrow-in-Furness that afternoon (a town in Cumbria, not far from the UK's most notorious Nuclear Power Plant; that probably had something to do with it) had spied a bin full of nougat chunks, her favourite candy, and decided to buy some for her...
+Luckily for me there are no further incidents to report.
+I was never in danger of getting caught up, like the three children of Fatima, in the tidal forces of adult need, transforming my strange moments into a huge, helpless edifice of lies.
 But I remember also, and better than either of these brushes with the paranormal, that once I dreamed, with unearthly sweetness, that my father was teaching me to walk on air.
-It was in the back yard of the house where I grew up.
-He was standing on the path, in his shirt sleeves, encouraging me by lifting his hand in time.
+We were in the back yard of the house where I grew up.
+He was standing on the path, in his shirt-sleeves, encouraging me by lifting his hand in time.
 I was stepping easily, like climbing upstairs, about a metre above the damp patch of turf we called our 'lawn'...
 My father, the storyteller, taught me to tell stories.
-He taught me how to free myself from the prison of the middle dimensions, from the body of this death.
+He taught me how to free myself from the prison of the middle dimensions; from the body of this death.

 In the Middle of a Dark Wood

 The greek word kairos means opportunity: the critical moment, right proportion or due measure.
 It was adopted in the first centuries after Christ by early millenarians, as a term to describe Christ's Second Coming, which they believed to be imminent.
 The kairos isn't death, judgement, heaven or hell.
-It is the moment of discontinuity: change itself.
-In my third and last eschatological novel, kairos is first described as 'a reality changing drug'.
-Designer drugs were much talked about at the time, so it seemed a suitable disguise.
+It's the moment of discontinuity: of change itself.
+In my third and last eschatological novel, 'kairos' is first described as 'a reality changing drug'.
+(Designer drugs were much talked about at the time, so it seemed a suitable disguise).
 As the concept gradually unpacks itself through the plot, this 'drug' turns out to be an event.
-In the world up to the kairos all the normal rules apply.
-When the change begins there's political and social chaos, accompanied by the traditional range of wonders: angels, miracles, the dead rising from their graves.
-Afterwards, everything seems normal again, except that in strange small ways it is evident that different fundamental laws apply.
-Things which were once utterly impossible, like ghosts, magic, social justice, gender equality, are quietly on the increase.
-Kairos is a punning game, a cosmological play on words: and a version of the gospel for hard times adapted for the consolation of those people -such as feminist science fiction writers- whose natural habitat is fixed, for as long as the laws of this world endure, between a rock and a hard place.
+In the world up to the kairos all normal rules apply.
+When the change comes there's political and social chaos, accompanied by the traditional range of wonders: angels, miracles, the dead rising from their graves.
+After the event everything seems normal again; except that in strange small ways it's clear that different fundamental laws apply.
+Things which were utterly impossible,like ghosts, magic, social justice, gender equality, are quietly on the increase.
+Kairos is a punning game, a cosmological play on words: and a version of the gospel for hard times, adapted for the consolation of those people -such as feminist science fiction writers- whose natural habitat is fixed, for as long as the laws of this world endure, between a rock and a hard place.
 But there is something else.

-I have a great deal of sympathy with the apoclayptic writers.
-I express myself differently, I don't feel obliged to convince my readers that an angel came and told me the plot.
+I have a lot of sympathy with the apoclayptic writers.
+I express myself differently.
+I don't feel obliged to convince my readers that an angel came and dictated the plot.
 Yet we clearly share a hunger for the extraordinary, and a drive to express outsize, bizarre ideas in gaudy images.
-Perhaps that's because we've both noticed that even in the most everyday mental processes, impossible things happen.
-No kind of realist fiction, jeremiad, historical record, can contain the wild landscapes of colour and charm and strangeness that thought weaves on the loom of the mind.
+Perhaps that's because they and I have both noticed that in the most everyday mental processes, impossible things happen.
+No kind of realist fiction, jeremiad, historical record, can contain the wild landscapes of colour, and charm and strangeness that thought weaves on the loom of the mind.
 Maybe all the stories we tell ourselves about the supernatural, all our gods and ghosts, aliens and demons, can be traced back to the gulf between the limited world we perceive and the unconstrained freedoms of that enchanted web through which we perceive the world.
 In Kairos, and in Escape Plans too, this intimate discontinuity is my real subject.
 Strip the special effects out of the narrative, and you will find my characters -who have either lost or never possessed the soothing distractions of material comfort and power- struggling to come to terms with mortality.
 Nothing more than that.
 Is there anywhere, in any state of being, a world that measures up to the magic of consciousness itself?
 Is there a native land for us, exiles stranded in this extraordinary separation from every other animal, vegetable, rock or gas?
 Well, yes there is.
 In modern physics and cosmology, as they stand now, ideas as crazy as any we've ever had about the supernatural are regarded as fact.
-The freedoms of the mind, where there is no fixed reality, where time can run backward, and the dead can rise, are mysteriously reproduced in the world of the very small.
+The freedoms of the mind, where there is no fixed reality; where time can run backward and the dead can rise, are mysteriously reproduced in the world of the very small.
 Where did the quantum world come from?
-Did we invent it because we can't do without the supernatural, or do our minds work the way they do, because these strange conditions are indeed the truth about reality?
-Ancient theologies have shaped modern science, the design of an experiment defines the results: as quantum physicists are fond of saying when cornered, some events are inextricably entangled.
+Did we invent it because we can't do without the supernatural?
+Or do our minds work the way they do because these strange conditions are indeed the truth about reality?
+Ancient theologies have shaped modern science, the design of an experiment defines the results.
+As quantum physicists are fond of saying when cornered, some events are inextricably entangled.
 But wherever it came from, the weirdness doesn't go away.
 It just gets folded down, (whatever that means) into the chinks, along with the other six or seven dimensions that share the cosmos with the four we know.
-Or -to put it another way- there's no need to search the skies for messages.
+Or,to put it another way, there's no need to search the skies for messages.
 The kingdom of heaven is within us.